 Our proprietary security testing methodology is closely aligned with the SANS, OSSTMM (Open Source Security Testing Methodology Manual) and OWASP (Open Web Application Security Project) methodologies.

-Level 1 penetration tests are suitable for organisations that want to identify the common exploitable weaknesses targeted by opportunistic attackers using freely available, automated attack tools.
-They are an off-the-shelf option with fixed constraints and are priced by scale, according to factors such as the number of IP addresses in scope.
+Level 1 penetration tests are suitable for organisations that want to identify common exploitable weaknesses targeted by opportunistic attackers using freely available, automated attack tools.
+They are an off-the-shelf option with fixed constraints and are priced by scale according to factors such as the number of IP addresses in scope.